-OPTION AWARDS STO OCK AWARDS Market Value of Equity Incentive Equity Incentive Plan Awards: Market or Equity Number Shares Plan Payout Incentive of or Awards: Value of Plan Shares Units Number of Unearned Awards: or Units of Unearned Shares, Number of Number of Number of of Stock Stock Shares, Units or Securities Securities Securities That That Units or Other Underlying Underlying Underlying Options Have Have Other Rights Rights Unexercised Unexercised Unexercised Exercise Option Not Not That Have That Have Options (#) Options (#) Unearned Prices Expiration Vested Vested Not Vested Not vested Name Exercisable Unexercisable Options (#) (\$) Date (#) (\$) (#) (\$) Nicholas J. Virca 15,041,738(1) \$1,955,426 Garrison J. Hasara, CPA - - - - - - 7,000,000(2) \$ 910,000
+OPTION AWARDS ST OCK AWARDS

+Market Equity Incentive

+Value Equity Plan

+of Incentive Awards:

+Equity Number Shares Plan Market or

+Incentive of or Awards: Payout

+Plan Shares Units Number of Value of

+Awards: or Units of Unearned Unearned

+Number of Number of Number of of Stock Stock Shares, Shares,

+Securities Securities Securities That That Units or Units or

+Underlying Underlying Underlying Options Have Have Other Rights Other Rights

+Unexercised Unexercised Unexercised Exercise Option Not Not That Have That Have

+Options (#) Options (#) Unearned Prices Expiration Vested Vested Not Vested Not vested

+Name Exercisable Unexercisable Options (#) (\$) Date (#) (\$) (#) (\$)

+Nicholas J. Virca 15,041,738(1) \$1,955,426

+Garrison I Hasara CPA 7 000 000(2) \$ 910,000
-(1) Includes unvested stock awards consist of Restricted Stock Units which are rights to acquire shares of our common stock.
-Mr. Virca's 15,041,738 Restricted Stock Units will vest on the earlier to occur of September 3, 2016 or the receipt of written notice of acceptance for the filing of an NDA by us for SUBA-Itraconazole by the relevant regulatory authority.

-(2) Includes unvested stock awards consist of Restricted Stock Units which are rights to acquire shares of our common stock.
-Mr. Hasara's 7,000,000 Restricted Stock Units will as follows: 3,500,000 of such restricted stock units will vest on the earlier to occur of September 3, 2016 or the receipt of written notice of acceptance for the filing of an NDA by us for SUBA-Itraconazole by the relevant regulatory authority.
+- (1) Includes unvested stock awards consist of Restricted Stock Units which are rights to acquire shares of our common stock.
+Mr. Virca's 15,041,738 Restricted Stock Units vest on March 15, 2017. - (2) Includes unvested stock awards consist of Restricted Stock Units which are rights to acquire shares of our common stock.
+Mr. Hasara's 7,000,000 Restricted Stock Units will as follows: 3,500,000 of such restricted stock units vest on March 15, 2017.
 The balance will vest on September 3, 2017.